Search Results

 Ask a specific question about this device

-(67 days)
+(43 days)

-Shoulder: Bankart Repair, SLAP lesion repair, acromio-clavicular separation, rotator cuff repair, capsule shift/capsule-labral reconstruction, biceps tenodesis, and deltoid repair
+Shoulder: Bankart Repair, SLAP lesion repair, acromio-clavicular separation, rotator cuff repair, capsule shift/capsule-labral reconstruction, biceps tenodesis and deltoid repair Ankle: Lateral instability, medial instability, Achilles tendon repair/reconstruction and midfoot reconstruction

 Foot: Hallux valgus reconstruction

-Elbow: Tennis elbow repair, biceps tendon reattachment
+Elbow: Tennis elbow repair, biceps tendon attachment

-Knee: Extra-capsular repairs; reattachment of: medial collateral ligament, posterior oblique ligament or joint capsule closure to anterior proximal tibia; extra capsular reconstruction, ITB tenodesis; patellar ligament and tendon avulsions
+Knee: Extra-capsular repairs; reattachment of: medial collateral ligament, posterior oblique ligament or joint capsule closure to anterior proximal tibia; extra capsular reconstruction.
+ITB tenodesis: patellar ligament and tendon avulsions

-Here's a breakdown of what can be extracted based on the provided text, and what cannot:
+Here's what can be extracted and what is missing:

 1. A table of acceptance criteria and the reported device performance

-Acceptance Criteria (Implied for Substantial Equivalence) | Reported Device Performance |
+| Acceptance Criteria | Reported Device Performance |

 2. Sample size used for the test set and the data provenance (e.g. country of origin of the data, retrospective or prospective)